stuartsimpson/piHoleDNSAdmin/README.md

 # piHoleDNSAdmin
-pi-hole admin page that allows the user to manage a local Domain Name Server.
+pi-hole add-in to the AdminLTE site.
+This admin page provides a Web GUI interface to manage pi-hole as a Lan Domain Name Server.

 # Installation
 Steps